Indian Institute of Information Technology, Kota

 Indian Institute of Information Technology Kota (IIIT, Kota) is one of the Indian Institutes of Information Technology proposed to be located at Ranpur near Kota, Rajasthan.
-IIIT Kota is a joint venture of the Ministry of Human Resource Development, Government of India with Industries in Public-Private Partnership model.
+It is spread over 100.37 acres, IIIT Kota is a Joint venture of the Ministry of Education (MoE) Government of India, Government of Rajasthan with Industries in Public-Private Partnership model.
 First batch of IIIT Kota has graduated in the year 2017.
 IIITK offers technical courses for CSE and ECE branches, with creative project courses.

 Every year IIITK celebrates its Foundation Day in April.

 After the IIIT Act was passed in the Parliament in 2017, IIITK has become an "Institute of National Importance", equalling in status with the NITs and IITs, with power of offering degrees officially.

 History

 The academic session of IIIT Kota started from its temporary campus at Malaviya National Institute of Technology Jaipur from year 2013.

+IIIT Kota will be welcoming its first batch of 2023 to the newly built campus in Ranpur Kota, Phase I construction is about to be accomplished while Phase 2 Construction is still going on.

+Hostels

+1st Year(Freshers) Students will be accommodated in Three Bed Rooms.

+2nd Year(Sophomores) Students will be accommodated in Two Bed Rooms.

+3rd and 4th Year Students will be accommodated in Single Bed Rooms.